Everyone wants a quick answer to this question, but I’m going to have to disappoint you and give you the dreaded “it depends….”

 like some advice.
 It’s a lot of money”

-3 years later, her €1m was worth €400,000.
-The property and bank shares she has been advised to invest in had nosedived.
-Her fat cat banker apologised and told her nobody saw it coming.
+Three years later, her €1m was worth €400,000.
+The property and bank shares she bought had nosedived.
+Her advisor apologised, saying nobody had seen it coming.

 This isn’t what John had planned….